Supporting Yazidis on their return to their ancestral land

 Access to Kocho is restricted as the village has been evacuated and plans for it to be turned into a large monument are in place.
 Political instability adds a level of unpredictability when travelling around Sinjar, as checkpoints within the province and towns are divided among different military factions.
 A large amount of gratitude is owed to our Yazidi friends who helped us to travel around Sinjar to meet the wonderful people there and gain a unique and invaluable perspective.

-The photographs of this exhibition are accompanied by Dawd’s account of what happened in Kocho in August 2014 and are divided into 12 parts, with each part accompanying one photo.
+The photographs of the exhibition were accompanied by Dawd’s account of what happened in Kocho in August 2014 and divided into 12 parts, with each part accompanying one photo.